 The Blogger serves different URLs for mobile and desktop devices with and without m=1, respectively.
 It’s the same case of different URLs for the same post.
 In such a case, we can declare that Google should treat both canonical URL and URL with m=1 as the same.

 Solve the issue of Blogger – Duplicate, submitted URL not selected as canonical

-As we already discussed, if you want to remove m=1 from the Blogger blog URL, then this article is not for you.
+⛔ As we already discussed, if you want to remove m=1 from the Blogger blog URL, then this article is not for you.
 I’ll guide you on how to solve the issue with the help of Google Search Console.

 You can solve the SEO problem of indexing the URL, Duplicate, submitted URL not selected as canonical.
-This problem occurs due to the server serves different URLs for mobile and desktop.
+This problem occurs because the server serves different URLs for mobile and desktop.
 So we’ll declare to the search console that both URLs must treat as the same.